Ah, the sitcom. Where would television be without it? Rather, where would

 [Elyse and Steven make kissy noises through the telephone]

-Alex P. Keaton: [shouting from upstairs] Oh, for crying… will you hang up the phone?
+Alex P. Keaton: [shouting from upstairs] Oh, for crying… will you

-Wednesday: " Please pass the salt."
+Our Favorite Quotes: Wednesday: " Please pass the salt."

 Morticia: "And what do we say?"